zeek/zeek/doc/scripting/index.rst

    :lines: 38-62
    :linenos:

-To dynamically alter the file in which a stream writes its logs a filter can specify function returns a string to be used as the filename for the current call to ``Log::write``.
+To dynamically alter the file in which a stream writes its logs, a filter can specify a function that returns a string to be used as the filename for the current call to ``Log::write``.
 The definition for this function has to take as its parameters a ``Log::ID`` called id, a string called ``path`` and the appropriate record type for the logs called